donnelldj/XRAY_VIEW_SYNTHESIS/README.md

 Given a single AP projection of a CT volume, the goal is to predict the corresponding LAT projection.

-- Reconstruct a coarse 3D proxy volume from the AP view
+- Reconstruct a 3D proxy volume from the AP view
-- Predict a CT-like latent representation using supervised learning
+- Predict a latent representation using supervised learning
 - Forward-project the predicted volume to obtain the LAT view

 Both quantitative metrics and qualitative visualizations are produced.